avcourt/wallamaker/README.md

 Currently this only works on a flat file structure.
 If you want to extend this script to respect sorted directories of wallpapers, go for it.
 PRs are welcomed.

-If you wish to update your README and contact sheet with newly wallpapers, just add them into the root of the this directory and run `wallamaker.sh` again.
+If you wish to update your README and contact sheet with new wallpapers, just add them into the root of the this directory and run `wallamaker.sh` again.
 It will only generate thumbnails for the newly placed images.

 If you wish to delete a wallpaper, you should remove it from both `hi_res/` and `thumbs/` or it will still be included in the contact sheet.